The program’s Equity, Diversity and Inclusion Action Plan

 Why is it important that the level of diversity within the program generally reflect the level of diversity within the Canadian population?

 Research demonstrates that achieving an equitable, diverse and inclusive work environment leads to increased excellence, innovation and impact (see How does increased EDI lead to greater excellence in research?).
-As the program is founded on the principles of excellence, it is imperative that its design and implementation be exemplary and that it not perpetuate the systemic barriers that exist in academia and the research environment for women and gender minorities, persons with disabilities, Indigenous Peoples and racialized minorities.
+As the program is founded on the principles of excellence, it is imperative that its design and implementation be exemplary and that it not perpetuate the systemic barriers that exist in academia and the research environment for women and members of other gender-equity-seeking groups, persons with disabilities, Indigenous Peoples and racialized minorities.

-Staggered equity targets have been set by institutions incrementally over 10 years by the program (2020-29) in order to meet the new equity targets by December 2029 (see table below):
+Staggered equity targets have been set by each participating institution incrementally for the program over 10 years (2020-29) to meet the new equity targets by December 2029 (see table below):

 Current representation